 Meet the Professors

 Your success is important to us at Empire College.
-Read more about the professors in the Law School that are here to help you succeed.
+Read more about some of the professors in the Law School who are here to help you succeed.
+View the full list of professors.

 Jeffrey L. Berk